Having traveled through Italy, Greece, and the Aegean in his youth, Colin quickly became interested in the ancient mythology of the region.

 Gaia Mother Earth in Greek Mythology

-Gaia was historically one of the most important goddesses of Ancient Greece; although her importance was lessened with the spread of the Hellenic people.
-Even today though, Gaia, as mother earth, is still revered in some circles, especially neo-paganism.
+Gaia was one of the most important goddesses of Ancient Greece, although her importance was lessened with the spread of the Hellenic people.
+Even today, though, Gaia (or, mother earth) is still revered in some circles (especially in neo-paganist circles).

 Gaia, in Greek mythology, was the goddess of the earth, and also revered as the mother god; Gaia was after all mother to many other deities.